 6.0 DISTINGUISHED FACULTY TEACHING AWARD

 6.1.
-Purpose: The Distinguished Faculty Teaching Award, established in 1986, is designed to encourage, reward, and publicly acknowledge sustained excellence in teaching by members of the University’s faculty, including tenured and probationary faculty, lecturers and librarians.
-Normally, there are no more than three (3) awards granted annually.
+Purpose: The Distinguished Faculty Teaching Award, established in 1986, is designed to encourage, reward, and publicly acknowledge sustained excellence in teaching by members of the University’s faculty.
+Normally, no more than four (4) awards are granted annually, at least one of which shall be specifically reserved for lecturer faculty.

 6.2.
-Eligibility: Eligible candidates for the award are all faculty.
+Eligibility: All Unit-3 faculty are eligible.
 Nominees must have been employed by the University for a minimum of five (5) years.
-To be considered, nominees must have completed a minimum of 90 teaching units or an equivalent assignment relative to the University’s instructional mission.
+To be considered, nominees must have completed a minimum of 90 WTU or an equivalent assignment relative to the University’s instructional mission.
 A period of ten (10) years must elapse before a recipient is again eligible for this award.

 6.3.
 Nomination: Nominations for the Distinguished Faculty Teaching Award may be submitted by university faculty, staff, administrators, students and/or alumni/ae.
 Any nominator may nominate only one (1) candidate for this award in a given academic year.
 The letter of nomination, signed by the nominator(s), shall identify the nominee, and shall provide a brief rationale for the nomination.
 Nomination letters shall be submitted to the Academic Senate Office.